sand dunes on the beach at Warnemünde with lighthouse in background

 Warnemünde is on the north coast of Germany, in the Mecklenberg region.
 (Although you’ll also hear this part of the country referred to as Ostsee, which translates to the Baltic Sea.)
 This northern stretch of coastline, like many other coastal areas in Northern Europe- check out beautiful Ijmuiden, in the Netherlands- is characterised by windswept sandy beaches and pretty resort towns.
 Warnemünde itself sits at the mouth of the river Warnow, looking out to the busy shipping lanes of the Baltic Sea, filled with container vessels, tankers and cruise ships.

 And to get technical about it, Warnemünde is actually a seaside suburb of the city of Rostock- which is a quiet but very pretty city, whose centre is filled with gothic architecture and houses with pastel facades.
-It takes about twenty minutes to get from Warnemünde to Rostock by train, if you fancy a mooch around the historic old town.

 The majority of visitors to Warnemünde (at least, the non-German visitors), arrive by cruise ship.
 The city is home to Germany’s largest cruise port, so it’s a common stopping point on Baltic Sea cruises.

-But if you’re travelling to Warnemünde from within Germany, the best way to travel is by train, using good old Deutsche Bahn.
+If you’re travelling to Warnemünde from within Germany, the best way to travel is by train, using good old Deutsche Bahn.
 (And I’d recommend downloading DB’s app if you’re travelling extensively throughout Germany; it’s the easiest way to see the cheapest options for rail travel.)
 Warnemünde is worlds apart from Berlin’s urban grandeur, but only about two hours away by train.
 And it’ll take about an hour and 50 minutes to travel by train from Hamburg to Warnemünde; the two port cities have completely different vibes.
 Warnemünde is like Hamburg’s genteel aunt, but genteel aunts are lovely, aren’t they?
 Both cities are extremely proud of their nautical heritage.

 Warnemünde train station is in a super convenient location, with the cruise port on one side, and the canal on the other.
 It couldn’t be easier to be environmentally friendly, folks!

-What to see and do in Warnemünde
+The best things to see and do near Warnemünde cruise port

 The windswept beach